 Effects of deforestation and forest degradation

 Deforestation and forest degradation can cause wildlife to decline.
 When forest cover is removed, wildlife is deprived of habitat and becomes more vulnerable to hunting.
 Considering that about 80% of the world's documented species can be found in tropical rainforests, deforestation poses a serious threat to the Earth’s biodiversity.

-- Release of greenhouse gas emissions: Forests are the largest terrestrial store of carbon and deforestation is the third-largest source of greenhouse gas emissions after coal and oil.
-Deforestation causes 15% of global greenhouse gas emissions.
-Of these, carbon dioxide emissions represent up to one-third of total carbon dioxide emissions released because of human causes.
-Find out more about climate change and deforestation.
+Release of greenhouse gas emissions: Forests are the largest terrestrial store of carbon, but deforestation is the largest source of carbon dioxide emissions after fossil fuel burning, causing 15% of global greenhouse gas emissions.

 As a result of deforestation, trees no longer evaporate groundwater, which can cause the local climate to be much drier.

 Deforestation accelerates rates of soil erosion, by increasing runoff and reducing the protection of the soil from tree litter.